cristianoliveira/aerospace-marks/README.md

 > TL;DR: Dynamic mappings to specific windows, not workspaces.

-I wanted something more granular than workspaces, I want to jump to a specific window, given a context.
+I wanted something more granular than workspaces — I want to jump to a specific window, given a context.

-Sometimes my "video" context is youtube, sometimes it's a video player, sometimes it's a browser.
-I want to be able to jump to the right window, no matter what workspace it is on.
+Sometimes my "video" context means YouTube, sometimes it’s a video player, sometimes a browser.
+I want to be able to jump to the right window, regardless of which workspace it's on.

 ## Usage